 The District uses funds to control and manage money for particular purposes.
 A review of the funds provides some insight as to whether the District is being accountable for the resources taxpayers and others provide to it, and also provides insight into the District's overall financial health.
-In total, governmental funds had a fund balance of \$34.1 million at June 30, 2020.
-This represents an overall increase of \$6.0 million from the prior year.
-The increase was primarily a result of the planned increase in fund balances for the General, Special and Capital funds due to the passing of a tax levy designed to provide resources to the District for future years.
-Additionally, the General Fund had reduced expenditures as less funds were spent on travel, supplies and overtime as a result of COVID-19 (see Note J).
+In total, governmental funds had a fund balance of \$34.3 million at June 30, 2021.
+This represents an overall increase of \$0.3 million from the prior year.
+The increase was primarily a result of reduced expenditures as less funds were spent on travel, supplies, food service and overtime as a result of COVID-19.
 Expenditures for the Special Revenue Fund were slightly less than budgeted as fewer extra pay stipends were awarded due to COVID-19.
-The Capital Projects Fund had a planned increase in expenditures as proceeds from the prior year's capital lease were expended in the current year.
-The Debt Service shows proceeds and payments for a bond refunding that occurred in this fiscal year.
+The Debt Service Fund decreased due to the scheduled debt payments.
+The Capital Projects Fund had a planned increase in expenditures as the remaining proceeds from the fiscal year 2019 capital lease were expended in the current year.
 The overall position of the District's funds remains financially strong and the District is able to meet all of its ongoing operational expenditures without having to resort to short-term financing activities.